AlenToma/FastDeepCloner/Documentations/CloneTo.md

     {
         [FastDeepCloner.FastDeepClonerColumn("Name")]
         public string FullName { get; set; }

+        // You see here the type could be difrrent then the orginal type.
-        public string PasswordLength { get; set; }
+        // FastDeepCloner will try to convert it, if it fail then a default value will be inserted insted public string PasswordLength { get; set; }

         public Circular Test { get; set; }